Police Department Structure

 The Administrative Services Division provides resources through numerous components which support the operations of the agency.
-The support functions include recruitment and training of all staff, management of Property and Evidence, maintaining state of the art technical equipment, records management and various other police services.
+The support functions include management of Property and Evidence, maintaining state of the art technical equipment, records management and various other police services.
 The Commander of the division is supported by a Lieutenant, a Civilian Manager, two Sergeants, two Civilian Supervisors and many sworn and civilian employees.

 - Property & Evidence

 Detectives provide experience and resources to patrol officers while investigating all types of criminal cases.
 Through the use of surveillance and intelligence gathering, criminal activity is investigated by members of this division.
 The Criminal Investigations Division also provides forensic support, assistance to victims of crime, community programs and 24 hour a day police and 911 communications services.
 The Commander of the division is supported by a Lieutenant, three Sergeants, a Civilian Manager and both sworn and civilian employees.